 The book instantly and utterly transformed me.
 The philosophy was that powerful and the writing that personal and engaging.
 I started reading every book on yoga philosophy I could get my hands on.
 I stepped up my meditation practice, as described in “Effortless Wellbeing”: Meditation as Everyday Life.

-Late last year, I had the good fortune to be invited by Kripalu to interview Stephen Cope about his new book, just released this month from Random House, called The Great Work of Your Life: A Guide for the Journey to Your True Calling.
+Late last year, I had the good fortune to be invited by Kripalu Center for Yoga to interview Stephen Cope about his new book, just released this month from Random House, called The Great Work of Your Life: A Guide for the Journey to Your True Calling.